 - Tesmec USA Inc., a company that is 67% owned by Tesmec S.p.A. and 33% by Simest S.p.A. (with an option of Tesmec S.p.A. to repurchase the Simest's shareholding interest), is based in Alvarado (Texas) and operates in the trencher segment and in the rail segment (as from 2012).
-In the first six months of 2016, revenues achieved directly with customers/end users came to Euro 12.8 million.
-In the half-year, the decline in demand in the traditional oil&gas segment continued and the first positive results of the sales of machinery in the civil construction industry are starting, and machinery were sold from the fleet that previously had been used by customers with the "Rent to Buy" formula confirming the appreciation of the technology by the market. - Tesmec Service S.r.l., company 100% owned by Tesmec S.p.A. with registered office in Grassobbio (BG) and operating unit in Monopoli (BA), carries out its activity of design and construction of machinery for the maintenance of rolling stock.
-During the first half-year of 2016, the company continued to develop the product range for the domestic market and recorded revenues of Euro 2.4 million. - Tesmec SA (Pty) Ltd, 100% owned by Tesmec S.p.A., with registered office in Johannesburg (South Africa), was set up in August 2011.
-In the first six months, the company generated revenues of Euro 2.6 million confirming the positive trend achieved in the second half of last year. - Condux Tesmec Inc, a joint venture that is 50% owned by Tesmec S.p.A. and 50% by US shareholder Condux, which is based in Mankato (USA), has been active since June 2009 in selling products for the North American stringing equipment market.
-The company has been consolidated using the equity method and in the first six months of the year generated revenues totalling Euro 4.0 million. - Tesmec Peninsula WLL, a Joint Venture with registered office in Doha (Qatar) 49% owned by Tesmec S.p.A., is the hub through which the Tesmec Group is present on the Arabian peninsula.
+In the first nine months of 2016, revenues achieved directly with customers/end users came to Euro 17.5 million.
+In the period, the decline in demand for capital goods in the traditional oil&gas segment continued partially offset by the first positive results of the sales of machinery in the civil construction industry. - Tesmec Service S.r.l., company 100% owned by Tesmec S.p.A. with registered office in Grassobbio (BG) and operating unit in Monopoli (BA), carries out its activity of design and construction of machinery for the maintenance of rolling stock.
+During the first nine months of 2016, the company continued to develop the product range for the domestic market and recorded revenues of Euro 3.8 million. - On 16 September 2016, the subsidiary Tesmec Service S.r.l. ranked first in the tender by negotiated procedure called by RFI Rete Ferroviaria Italiana S.p.A., company of the Ferrovie dello Stato Italiane Group responsible for the overall management of the national rail network, for the supply of 88 multipurpose ladder trucks for the maintenance of the Italian railway network. - Tesmec SA (Pty) Ltd, 100% owned by Tesmec S.p.A., with registered office in Johannesburg (South Africa), was set up in August 2011.
+In the first nine months, the company generated revenues of Euro 4.1 million confirming the positive trend achieved in the second half of last year. - Condux Tesmec Inc, a joint venture that is 50% owned by Tesmec S.p.A. and 50% by US shareholder Condux, which is based in Mankato (USA), has been active since June 2009 in selling products for the North American stringing equipment market.
+The company has been consolidated using the equity method and generated revenues totalling Euro 5.7 million. - Tesmec Peninsula WLL, a Joint Venture with registered office in Doha (Qatar) 49% owned by Tesmec S.p.A., is the hub through which the Tesmec Group is present on the Arabian Peninsula.
 The activity of Tesmec Peninsula started in the second quarter of 2011.
-The company has been consolidated using the equity method and generated revenues of Euro 0.3 million. - SGE S.r.l., company 100% owned by Tesmec S.p.A., with registered office in Grassobbio (BG), is specialised in the design and sales of sensors and fault detectors and measurement devices for medium voltage power lines.
-During the first half-year of 2016, revenues amounted to Euro 2.2 million. - Marais Technologies SAS, with registered office in Durtal (France), company 52.83% owned by Tesmec S.p.A., 33.96% by Simest S.p.A. (with an option of Tesmec to repurchase this shareholding interest at 30 June 2020) and 13.21% by C2D SAS.
+The company has been consolidated using the equity method and generated revenues totalling Euro 0.6 million. - SGE S.r.l., company 100% owned by Tesmec S.p.A., with registered office in Grassobbio (BG), is specialised in the design and sales of sensors and fault detectors and measurement devices for medium voltage power lines.
+During the first nine months of 2016, revenues amounted to Euro 2.2 million.

+Marais Technologies SAS, with registered office in Durtal (France), company 52.83% owned by Tesmec S.p.A., 33.96% by Simest S.p.A. (with an option of Tesmec S.p.A. to repurchase this shareholding interest as at 30 June 2020) and 13.21% by C2D SAS.
 The French company, purchased on 8 April 2015, is the holding of an international group leader in rental services and construction of machines for infrastructures in telecommunications, electricity and gas.
-The Marais Group generated during the first half-year of 2016 revenues totalling Euro 15.7 million.
+In the first nine months of the 2016, the Marais Group generated revenues of Euro 24.9 million, sharply up compared to 30 September 2015 during which it generated Euro 11.4 million in only 6 months.